amir-ncr/amir-ncr/README.md

 # Hi there, I'm [Mohamed Amir Necer] 👋

-I'm a passionate full-stack web developer with experience in building responsive web applications using modern technologies.
+I'm a passionate web developer with experience in building responsive web applications using modern technologies.
 My goal is to create user-friendly and efficient solutions that enhance the overall user experience.

 ## 🌱 About Me
 - 💻 I’m currently learning more about backend technologies and databases.